gleybersonandrade/sudoku/README.md

-# Sudoku - Backtracking graph coloring based strategy
+# Sudoku - A backtracking graph coloring based strategy

 This project is responsible for solving the Sudoku game with a backtracking graph coloring based strategy.
 The configuration can be changed on *config* file and there are some test files on examples folder.